GiusTex/ComfyUI-DiffusersImageOutpaint/README.md

 The extension gives 4 nodes:
 - **Load Diffusion Outpaint Models**: a simple node to load diffusion `models`.
 You can download them from Huggingface (the extension doesn't download them automatically);
 - **Paid Image for Diffusers Outpaint**: this node creates an empty image of the `desired size`, fits the original image in the new one based on the chosen `alignment`, then mask the rest;
 - **Encode Diffusers Outpaint Prompt**: self explanatory.
-Works as `clip text encode (prompt)`;
+Works as `clip text encode (prompt)`, and specifies what to add to the image;
 - **Diffusers Image Outpaint**: This is the main node, that outpaints the image.
 Currently the generation process is based on fffiloni's one, so you can't reproduce a specific a specific outpaint, and the `seed` option you see is only used to change the UI and generate a new image.
-Anyway, you can specify the amount of `steps` to generate the image and the `prompt` to specify what to add to the image.
+You can specify the amount of `steps` to generate the image.

 - You can also pass image and mask to `vae encode (for inpainting)` node, then pass the latent to a `sampler`, but controlnets and ip-adapters are harder to use compared to diffusers outpaint.